pogilvie/npm-demo/README.md

 # npm-demo
-Experiment with creating an 8pm package
+Experiment with creating an NPM package